 For the longest time, I convinced myself that I couldn’t cry in front of my father.
 It would destroy him to know that I worried about him and the cancer that he had been battling for 11 years.
 In his unselfish view, worrying would take away from the time I was supposed to be enjoying for myself.
 My young, healthy, cheerful self, getting the education that my father dreamed of, competing on the Division I swim team that he was so proud of.
-Even though his three daughters were raised like sons, taught to look Adversity in the eye, my father needed to hear me cry this time.
+Even though his three daughters were raised to look Adversity in the eye, my father needed to hear me cry this time.
 The priceless value of our relationship had to be emphasized by the daughter who hated displaying emotion.

 The emergency flight from Los Angeles to Toronto came instantly with my body’s adrenaline response.
 All I remember from that flight is a lot of self-reflection.
 My father’s spreading cancer was not what disturbed me most.
 If anyone could overcome such a dreadful disease, it was him; he exhibited an unparalleled zest for life that left an imprint on everyone he came into contact with.
 What truly bothered me was the decline in my father’s attitude after I left for University.
 His confidence had been replaced by complacency.
 I had always feared that his purpose would be limited once his youngest left the nest, but I did not expect his health to deteriorate so critically.
 During that flight, I did not know how I would react upon seeing him again.

 More than anything, I hoped that my father would be in good spirits when I returned.
 I was convinced that if the bedridden Gord Noddle remotely resembled the healthy Gord Noddle, seeing him so ill might be easier to handle.
-I was confident that my father’s humor would be capable of suppressing the disease.
+I was confident that my father’s humour would be capable of suppressing the disease.
 The healthy Gord, you see, was a walking anomaly.
 His off-the-scale left-wing free speech habits contrasted his cynically conservative views on Canada’s Social Welfare system.
 If only Gord Noddle were Prime Minister, as the family joke went, life would be perfect.
 I guess his adaptability was what made him so popular.
 I hoped that this quality applied to dealing with his poor health as well.